arthurmco/openbizemu/README.md

-# OpenBIZ
+# OpenBIZ-emu

-OpenBIZ is a business-creating simulation game, written in Python.
+OpenBIZ-emu is a business-creating simulation game, written in Python.

 Here, you will emulate the creation of a business.
 You, then, will be able to grow it, interact with others in a LAN or a server, build subsidiaries an franchises, and become